wp-plugins/simple-buttons-creator/README.txt

 * Added an option in the widget to allow button to be centered.

 = 1.05 =
 * Updated to support current version of WordPress.
-Also, this plugin is now in sync with [GitHub](https://github.com/robbychen/simple-buttons-creator-svn "Simple Buttons Creator GutHub repo").
+Also, this plugin is now in sync with [GitHub](https://github.com/robbychen/simple-buttons-creator "Simple Buttons Creator GutHub repo").

+= 1.06 =
+* Updated to support latest version of WordPress (4.2.4).
+Fixed a bug that automatically opens all of the widgets settings in the Widgets management page.

 == Upgrade Notice ==